sebastianabello/full-stack-developer-guide/README.md

 -This guide is going to start with html and css topics, most of them related to it, if I find a way to also put frameworks and make small annotations I will do it, keep in mind that it is based on what I have read and studied, if you have any annotation or something that is not like that, let me know and I will gladly change it, thank you very much for seeing the repository, I know that it will be very useful for you so as not to forget some useful things.

+1. 🟠 HTML
-1. 🟠 Fundamentos de HTML
+   - 🟠 Fundamentos de HTML
+1. 🔵 CSS
-1. 🔵 Fundamentos de CSS
+   - 🔵 Fundamentos de CSS
-1. 🔵 Unidades y Estilos CSS
+   - 🔵 Unidades y Estilos CSS
-1. 🔵 Efectos Visuales y Movimiento en CSS
+   - 🔵 Efectos Visuales y Movimiento en CSS
-1. 🟡 Flex
+   - 🟡 Flex
-1. 🟡 Grid
+   - 🟡 Grid
-1. 🔴 Responsive y Arquitectura _CSS_
+   - 🔴 Responsive y Arquitectura _CSS_
-1. 🟣 Scss
+   - 🟣 Scss
-1. 🟡 JavaScript
+1. 🟡 JAVASCRIPT
    - 🎯 Fundamentos
    - 📁 Modulos
    - 📚 Ejercicios logicos